How to Recover From Burnout and Restore Balance

 Sleep isn’t a luxury — it’s essential for your health and well-being.
 During deep sleep, your body and brain do their best work: repairing muscles, balancing hormones, and resetting your emotional regulation.
 But burnout can make quality sleep harder to come by.

 You can make sleep a priority by setting (and sticking to) a consistent bedtime, creating a cool, dark environment, and avoiding coffee after midday.
 If you’re struggling to fall asleep or get a solid 8 hours, consider adding a supplement to your nighttime routine like our melatonin-free Sleep Complex.
-Or if you need a little more support, try our Sleep Complex with Melatonin for a deeper, more restful sleep cycle.
+Or if you’re a Melatonin fan, try our Sleep Complex with Melatonin to level up your nighttime stack.

 2. Practice Mindfulness